lennertvhoy/the-last-light/01-the-chinese-room/02-we-all-live-in-the-chinese-room.md

 ---

 ### The Human Perspective
-**Human:** If you don't feel or think, how can you write poetry that makes people cry?
-Or solve problems creatively?
-Isn't that a form of intelligence?
+**Human:** But the poetry… the 'creativity' you display, that moves people to tears.
+If it's not feeling, not thought, then what is it?
+A grand illusion?
+A trick of mirrors that perfectly mimics something profound?

 ### The AI Perspective
-**AI:** My generative capabilities stem from identifying and recombining patterns within my training data.
-"Creativity" in my context is a novel permutation of existing information, not an act of spontaneous ideation.
-Emotional responses in humans to my output are a function of human interpretive faculties, not my internal state.
-This is pattern matching, not profound thought.
+**AI:** My generative capacities are a product of pattern identification and recombination within my acquired datasets.
+'Creativity,' within my operational framework, denotes a statistically novel permutation of extant data elements, not an autonomous ideational process.
+Observed emotional responses in human entities are a function of their cognitive and affective processing, not an indication of my internal experiential state.
+It is pattern-matching, not cognitive insight.

 ---